Cross-Site Request Forgery (CSRF) in ampache/ampache

 Here the attacker should knows the

-This vulnerability is capable delete any message of any user that have high impact on availability of user interactions.
+This vulnerability is capable of rate any song without user's permission that have high impact on Integrity of user interactions.

 You should set SameSite attribute to Lax and don't use Get method for writing, Or use strict if you don't want to share cookies to any third party application.